 ‘We were never told’: Veterans of nuclear test site seek compensation

-Veterans who worked at sites in Nevada in the 1980s where they say they may have been exposed to nuclear materials are seeking compensation for health problems they’ve experienced in the decades since.
+Veterans who worked at sites in Nevada in the 1980s are seeking compensation for health problems they’ve experienced in the decades since.

 Las Vegas resident Dave Crete attended a reunion in 2016 with eight of his fellow veterans who had served in the 1980s at what was then known as the Nevada Test Site, when they noticed many of them had similar health problems.